rlphrazz/aberration/README.md

 # Usage
 __If you are interested in running the source files:__
 1. Download the repository as a zip file and extract it in your prefered directory
-2. In the folder `./aberration`, run npm install three
+2. In the folder './aberration', run `npm install three`